smorad/um_cisc_7026/lecture_00_welcome.typ

 // 16 mins when I blab
 ==

+There are many tasks that humans do not like, but must be done #pause
+- We can solve these tasks with intelligent robots #pause
+- Humans can focus on passions like sports, art, studies, etc #pause

-I am interested in *deep learning* because I want to make smarter robots #pause
+I am interested in *deep learning* because I believe it is the only way to create intelligent robots that learn from their mistakes #pause

-There are many tasks that humans do not like to do, that robots can do #pause

 #v(2em)
-#align(center)[What do you want to learn?
-Why?]
+#align(center)[*Question:* Why are you interested in deep learning?]

 ==
 I lead the Behavior Optimization and Learning Theory (BOLT) Lab #pause

-I am looking for research students focusing on deep reinforcement learning and robotics #pause
+I am looking for a research student focusing on deep reinforcement learning and robotics *with a strong mathematical background* #pause

 If the course is too easy, send me an email or come to office hours #pause
 - I give all applicants a 3-4 week project to measure their capabilities

-= Course Information
+= Prerequisites

 ==
-Most communication will happen over Moodle #pause
-- I will try and post lecture slides after each lecture #pause
-- Assignments #pause
-- Grading

-==
-*Prerequisites*: #pause
 - Programming in python #pause
   - Should be able to implement a stack, etc #pause
   - GPT/DeepSeek is *not enough*, you will fail #pause